zarincheg/telegram-bot-dialogs/README.md

     // ...
 }
 ```
 In this case, if you don't need any logic inside the step handler - you can don't define it.
 Just put the response inside the step definition.
 It works good for welcome messages, messages with tips/advices and so on.
+If you want format response with markdown, just set `markdown` field to `true`.

+Also, you can control dialog direction in step by defining `jump ` and `end` fields. `jump` acts as `jump()` method - dialog jumps to particular step. `end` field, is set to `true`, ends dialog after current step.

 Also, you can use `is_dich` (is it a dichotomous question) option of the step.
 If this option set to true, you can use `yes` and `no` fields of the Dialog instance to check user answer.
 For example:
 ```php